-Ontario’s Conservation Authorities were formed under of the Conservation Authorities Act to address natural resource issues such as deforestation, soil erosion, flooding, and degraded water quality.
+Ontario’s Conservation Authorities were formed under of the Conservation Authorities Act to address natural resource issues such as deforestation, soil erosion, and flooding.
 The Conservation Authorities Act recognizes that natural resources are best managed on a watershed basis.

 Lower Trent Conservation is committed to the protection of the natural resources within the Trent River valley and adjacent watersheds along Lake Ontario and the Bay of Quinte for everyone’s benefit.
 We believe that sound planning is a critical part of protecting the land and water resources across the region.